Skip to main content

 Structural Geology: Not a concern.

-Maintenance and Monitoring Costs: Costs associated with monitoring the fires’ progression are low and typically may include temperature observation wells, thermal imaging (aerial), etc.
+Maintenance and Monitoring Costs: Costs associated with monitoring the fires’ progression are moderate and typically may include temperature observation wells, thermal imaging (aerial), etc.

 Surface Trenching Application